react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 :::warning

-If your react-native Version is <= 0.63.4, don't use `react-native-safe-area-context` in Version 4, but only till 3.4.1.
+If your react-native Version is 0.63.4 or lower, don't use `react-native-safe-area-context` in Version 4, but only till 3.4.1.
 [More Information see here](https://github.com/th3rdwave/react-native-safe-area-context/issues/248)

 :::